fread-ink/ebook-paginator/README.md

 Important:

+* Running prevPage when on first page makes pagination stop working
 * Unit tests

 Medium priority:

 * Handle top-to-bottom text flow and mixed side-to-side/top-to-bottom content
 * Disable scripts from running and enable same-origin-policy while adding content, then when done adding content disable same-origin-policy before enabling scripts to run (if opts.allowScripts is true)
+* Reduce / eliminate the CSS rules applied to `<body>` by this library
 * Add option to re-load `<script>` tags outside `<body>` after each pagination run (remove the elements before paginating, then re-add them after).
 Maybe figure out how to fake a document loaded event after each pagination as well?

 # Nice to have